 However, you will not be automatically compensated for your pain and suffering or lost wages after three years.
 These damages are recoverable from the at-fault driver’s insurance company.
 To receive compensation for pain and suffering, Michigan law requires that you establish:

 a.
 You have a “serious impairment of your body function” caused by the car accident, or;

 Michigan courts have developed a framework to determine whether an injury meets these standards.
 The value of your claim for pain and suffering arising out of a car accident depends, primarily, on whether the above “thresholds” have been met and, to what extent your injuries have affected your ability to function in the way you did prior to the car accident.

 When should I go to the doctor after a car accident in Michigan?

 As soon as possible.

-In addition to ensuring your health is a priority, immediate follow up with a doctor will also provide official documentation of your injuries.
+In addition to insuring your health is a priority, immediate follow up with a doctor will also provide official documentation of your injuries.
 This evidence will be key to your being fairly compensated for the damages that resulted from the accident.